loominatrx/fog-stuff/custom_rom/README.md

 --

 ### Un-official
-Unofficial ROMs are ROM that is compiled and maintained by whoever built that ROM, and has zero support from the ROM team.
+Unofficial ROMs are ROMs that are compiled and maintained by whoever built that ROM, and has zero support from the ROM team.

 TBA